stevemccormack/MultiDash-ETHOS-26/README.md

 RC4 is a major refactor on the entire widget, the way it works and the files.
 It now consists of multiple smaller files instead of one large one.
 Languages can be found at the far bottom of the widget settings.

-## Major Changes in RC4

 Added universal RC4 install package
 Added Telemetry 4 back to the main screen
 Added Telemetry 4 back to widget settings
 Improved and downsized language system from RC1 Continued cleanup and optimization
 Minor layout and stability improvements

 ## Included RC3 Language Builds